Topological defects in lattice models and affine Temperley-Lieb algebra: The affine TL algebra and its center

 \subsection{Diagrammatic presentation}

-We now introduce the graphical presentation of the algebra, which can be used to write words in the algebra in a very compact and intuitive form.
+We now introduce the graphical presentation of the algebra \cite{FanGreen}, which can be used to write words in the algebra in a very compact and intuitive form.
 Each of the classical generators gets associated to a diagram with $2n$ nodes connected by $n$ \emph{strands}, or \emph{lines}:

 where the opposing vertical sides are identified, so these drawings should be imagined as being drawn on a cylinder, with the top and bottom black lines resting on its top and bottom edge, respectively.
 Strands that connects both edges of the cylinder are called \emph{through lines}.
 One can show that every diagram which can be drawn on this cylinder with $n$ non-intersecting strings represents a non-zero element of the algebra, and every such element is represented by a unique diagram, up to isotopy of the strands which is ambient on the boundary.
-Sums of elements of the algebra can be understood as formal sums of diagrams, and products in the algebra are computed using \emph{diagram composition}\footnote{In this work, product of operators are read from left to right, and diagrams are read from bottom to top.
-In some the authors previous work, for instance in \cite{GS}, the opposite convention is used so operators were multiplied right to left and diagrams read from top to bottom.}: the diagrams $a b$ is defined by putting the diagram for $b$ on top of the diagram for $a$ and joining the strands that meet.
+Sums of elements of the algebra can be understood as formal sums of diagrams, and products in the algebra are computed using \emph{diagram composition}\footnote{In this work, product of operators are read from right to left, and diagrams are read from top to bottom.
+In some of the authors previous work, for instance in \cite{BSA}, the opposite convention is used so operators were multiplied left to right and diagrams read from bottom to top.}: the diagram $a b$ is defined by putting the diagram for $a$ on top of the diagram for $b$ and joining the strands that meet.
 A closed arc that is homotopic to a point is simply removed and replaced by a factor $\q + \q^{-1}$.
 For instance, here are some of the defining relations of the algebra in the diagrammatic presentation (for $n = 3$):

 For graphical presentation of the blobbed generators, we introduce first the \emph{braid notation} for the overlapping strands in Fig.~\ref{fig:br-diag}, as well as the diagram presentation of $g^{\pm1}_{i}$ introduced in~\eqref{eq:braids-g}.
 Then using~\eqref{eq:u-inv-diag} we get by stacking the diagrams: